An alphabetical list of services and council business.

 If you receive an invoice for overdue rates from a previous owner, contact the solicitor who represented you in the purchase to resolve the matter with the previous owners.
 In the meantime, it is in your best interest to settle the account immediately to avoid further penalties.
 It is recommended when purchasing a property to request a LIM report.

-Basic rates information is available to view on the Rating Information Database, located on the Ground Floor of our Council Offices in Garden Place.
+Basic rates information is available to view on the rating information database, located on the ground floor of the Council's Municipal Building in Garden Place.

 If you receive an assessment in your name after you've sold the property, it may mean the Council has not received notification.
 It is a requirement that Council is advised within one month of when a change of ownership occurs.
 Please advise your solicitor to issue the appropriate notification as soon as possible and return the assessment to the Council.